publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch107/m__us_usc_t7_s8102.md

         (3) __Use of label__

+            (A) __In general__

                 The Secretary shall ensure that the label referred to in paragraph (1) is used only on products that meet the criteria issued pursuant to paragraph (2).

+            (B) __Auditing and compliance__

+                The Secretary may carry out such auditing and compliance activities as the Secretary determines to be necessary to ensure compliance with subparagraph (A).

+        (4) __Assembled and finished products__

+            Not later than 1 year after February 7, 2014, the Secretary shall begin issuing criteria for determining which assembled and finished products may qualify to receive the label under paragraph (1).

     (c) __Recognition__